Skip to content

 Again, there’s no need for concern.
 We adhere to the most rigorous standards of infection control advocated by OSHA, the Centers for Disease Control and the American Dental Association.
 We utilize autoclave sterilization and barrier techniques to eliminate any risk of infection.

 I have severe pain and signs of infection.
-What do I do?
+What should I do?
 Expand

 Will you be able to take my telephone call if I have a concern or question?
 Expand